 How to build a staging server with Docker, Jenkins and Traefik~ Chapter 3 ~

-Jenkinsfile found in the project’s root.
-While we could write all the code required by an application directly in the file, it is more elegant to extract reusable processes in additional Jenkins tasks.
-This give the luxury of performing updates on the job without having to go through each projects.
+Jenkinsfile, it is more elegant to extract reusable processes into additional Jenkins jobs.
+This gives the luxury of performing updates on the job without having to go through each projects.

 Jenkins does not like Docker in Docker